Exploring ebike myths and misconceptions

 Aren’t e-bikes just the same as a motor scooter?

 E-bikes are not classed as a moped and can be used on cycle paths, although in the US, certain trails are off limits to ebikes.
-E-bikes are limited by speed so they are still classed as a bike.
-Plus, they still require pedal power, so the need to exercise is another differentiator from a moped.
+E-bikes are limited by speed so they are still classed as a bicycle.

 Aren’t e-bikes only good for short distances?